Skip to content

 15+ years

-Brian Moynihan became CEO in January 2010 — 15+ years of continuity through Great Recession recovery, consent-order resolutions, and digital banking buildout.
+Per BAC's January 2010 announcement of his appointment, Brian Moynihan has served as CEO since that date, a tenure spanning post-2008 recovery, consent-order resolutions, and the digital-banking buildout disclosed in subsequent 10-Ks.
 Succession is increasingly relevant; internal candidates exist (Wealth & Investment head, etc.) but brand continuity is a soft-asset risk.

 Risk profile scores 62/100 (higher = safer).
 NIM compression is the dominant FY2025 earnings headwind.
 Credit normalization is expected.
 CRE exposure is manageable but a chronic drag.
 Moynihan succession is a soft-asset risk rather than acute.
 None are existential; combined they keep BAC valuation at a discount to JPM, which is the through-cycle pattern.